owenrbk/Active-Directory-Lab/README.md

 Enterprise Infrastructure Simulation of Windows Server Active Directory Domain Services and Entra ID provisioning for Zendesk, steps with images.

 ## Project Overview
-This lab simulates a professional corporate environment by bridging **On-Premises Windows Infrastructure** with **Cloud-based SaaS** tools.
-I built a private network from scratch, configured core networking services, and integrated a ticketing system to handle real-world Service Desk scenarios.
+This lab simulates a Active Directory environment.
+I built a private network, configured core networking services, and integrated a ticketing system to handle real-world Service Desk scenarios.

 ## Creating the Virtual Machines
 * I created two virtual machines with Microsoft Hyper-V, allocating 4GB of RAM to each and 80GB of virtual disk space.
 One is the domain controller (DC01) with Windows Server 2022 and the other is a client workstation (CLIENT01) with Windows 10.